Psychosocial Pressures

 It has been proposed and tentatively accepted that for both Primary Structural Hierarchies and Spiral Structural Hierarchies each grouping has a characteristic psychosocial pressure as shown at right i.e. this pattern is based on structure.

-A similar pattern (provisionally) appears to apply in relation to at least two Q-Structural Hierarchies:
+A similar pattern appears to apply in relation to at least two Q-Structural Hierarchies:

 ■ components of PH'2Q1sH, and

-It therefore seems likely that this pattern based on structure will apply to the groupings: an investigation to further establish the validity of this pattern is desirable.
+It therefore seems likely that this pattern based on structure will apply to the groupings.
+However, investigation to further establish the validity of this pattern is desirable and it is commenced below.

-But is it possible that a secondary pressure based on operating the groups also applies?
-This possibility also deserves investigation.
+Secondary pressures have never been considered for structural hierarchies.
+Is it possible that a secondary pressure based on operating the groups in the groupings also applies?
+This possibility is also investigated below.

 Investigation